Centrelink payments and entitlements and work bonus

 - an Australian citizen, or

-This fortnightly allowance is available to an individual who cares for a person who is disabled or has a severe medical condition that requires added attention.
+This fortnightly allowance is available to an individual who provides care to a person who is disabled or has a severe medical condition that requires a significant level of personal care.

 To qualify you must satisfy both of the conditions below: